-&lt;sup>2 These values are hardware state machine controlled.
+These values are hardware state machine controlled.
 User code does not need to count cycles.
 This information supplied for calculating approximate time to program and erase.

-&lt;sup>3 Typical endurance for Flash is based upon the intrinsic bit cell performance.
+Typical endurance for FLASH is based on the intrinsic bit cell performance.
 For additional information on how Freescale defines typical endurance, please refer to Engineering Bulletin EB619/D, Typical Endurance for Nonvolatile Memory.

-&lt;sup>4 Typical data retention values are based on intrinsic capability of the technology measured at high temperature and de-rated to 25°C using the Arrhenius equation.
+Typical data retention values are based on intrinsic capability of the technology measured at high temperature and de-rated to 25°C using the Arrhenius equation.
 For additional information on how Freescale defines typical data retention, please refer to Engineering Bulletin EB618/D, Typical Data Retention for Nonvolatile Memory.